calvinhp/vagrant-freebsd/README.md

 I would also recommend to disable all the things you are not using, such as *audio* and *usb*.

-### Installation from msfBSD ISO
+### Installation from FreeBSD ISO

 Attach the ISO as a CD and boot it.
-You can login with `root` and password `mfsroot`.
-After logging in, start the base installation with:

-    mount_cd9660 /dev/cd0 /cdrom
-    zfsinstall -d /dev/ada0 -u /cdrom/9.2-RELEAE-amd64 -s 1G

-When the installation is done, you can `poweroff` and **remove the CD from boot order in the settings.**
+Default installation should work.
+Select UTC when asked for timezone and machine hardware clock.
+In network configuration step select vtnet0 and configure it with IPv4 DHCP.

 ### Configuration

 Boot into your clean FreeBSD installation.
 You can now run the `vagrant-installation.sh` script from this repository.
 This will install and setup everything which is needed for Vagrant to run.
-First, login as root (no password required).

-Select your keyboard:

-    kbdmap

-Get an IP adress:

-    dhclient vtnet0

-In your FreeBSD box, fetch the installation script:
+First, in your FreeBSD box, login as root and fetch the installation script:

-    fetch -o /tmp/vagrant-setup.sh https://raw.github.com/wunki/vagrant-freebsd/master/bin/vagrant-setup.sh
+    fetch -o /tmp/vagrant-setup.sh https://raw.github.com/arkadijs/vagrant-freebsd/master/bin/vagrant-setup.sh

 Run it: